conventional-commits/conventionalcommits.org/index.md

 <br />
-A scope may be provided to a commit's type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): adds ability to parse arrays`.
+A scope may be provided to a commit's type, to provide additional contextual information and is contained within parenthesis, e.g., `feat(parser): add ability to parse arrays`.

 Commit _types_ other than `fix:` and `feat:` are allowed, for example [the Angular convention](https://github.com/angular/angular/blob/master/CONTRIBUTING.md#commit) recommends `docs:`, `style:`, `refactor:`, `perf:`, `test:`, `chore:`, but these tags are not mandated by the conventional commits specification.